-Many ceremonies, parades and other activities are held on ANZAC Day to remember the lives of those who participated or died in military action, particularly on the Gallipoli Peninsula in World War I. Dawn prayer or church services are a particularly important aspect of ANZAC Day.
+Many ceremonies, parades, and other activities are held on ANZAC Day to remember the lives of those who participated or died in military action, particularly on the Gallipoli peninsula in World War I. Dawn prayer or church services are a particularly important aspect of ANZAC Day.
 These represent the comradeship that the soldiers experienced as they rose each morning to prepare for another day of military action.
 After the services, gunfire breakfast (coffee with rum in it) is often served.

-In major cities and many smaller towns, parades, marches and reunions of current and past military personnel and memorial services are held.
-The fourth stanza or verse of a well known poem, known as The Ode, is read aloud at many ceremonies.
+In major cities and many smaller towns, parades, marches, and reunions of current and past military personnel and memorial services are held.
+The fourth stanza or verse of a well-known poem, known as The Ode, is read aloud at many ceremonies.
 The poem is called “For The Fallen” and was written by Laurence Binyon in 1914.
 It commemorates those who died and can never grow old.

-In many areas, large retail outlets, including supermarkets, department stores and shops in designated shopping areas, are closed all day.
+In many areas, large retail outlets, including supermarkets, department stores, and shops in designated shopping areas, are closed all day on ANZAC Day or the public holiday associated with it.
 Some small stores and those supplying building materials and motor vehicle parts and accessories are open from noon.

 In the early months of 1915, World War I was raging in most of Europe, including the Ottoman empire in the geographical area that is now Turkey.
 Russian troops were fighting on many fronts, particularly against troops from Germany and the Ottoman and Austro -Hungarian empires.
-At dawn on April 25, 1915, forces from France, Great Britain and the British Empire, including Australia and New Zealand, landed at a number of places on the Gallipoli peninsula.
+At dawn on April 25, 1915, forces from France, Great Britain, and the British Empire, including Australia and New Zealand, landed at a number of places on the Gallipoli peninsula.
 The campaign aimed to open up new fronts for the Allied forces and a trade route to Russia.

 In the ensuing battle, many lives were lost on both sides and the Allied forces did not succeed in opening a trade route to Russia.
-The last ANZAC forces withdrew from the Gallipoli Peninsula by December 20, 1915, in a successful operation with very few casualties.
+The last ANZAC forces withdrew from the Gallipoli peninsula by December 20, 1915, in a successful operation with very few casualties.
 In spite of their losses, the ANZAC servicemen and many Australians and New Zealanders saw this battle as the start of the ANZAC spirit.
 This is an Australasian ideal based on the “mateship” and cheerful suffering the forces showed during this campaign

-ANZAC Day is also a public holiday and day of remembrance in New Zealand, the Cook Islands, Niue, Samoa and Tonga.
+ANZAC Day is also a public holiday and day of remembrance in New Zealand, the Cook Islands, Niue, Samoa, and Tonga.
 It is also commemorated with special services and events on or around April 25 in a range of countries across the globe.
-These include: the United Kingdom, France, Turkey, Papua New Guinea, Indonesia, Canada and the United States (including Hawaii).
+These include the United Kingdom, France, Turkey, Papua New Guinea, Indonesia, Canada, and the United States (including Hawaii).